 Brownies were always a staple in my house growing up.
 Whether it was after school, on a Saturday afternoon, or what we brought to the potluck parties at a sports banquet, we lived and thrived on those ooey, gooey, chocolatey brownies.
 As I got older, I realized that I couldn’t exactly eat brownies all the time, but I still did want them.
 Alas, I decided it was time to venture out and find a flourless black bean brownie recipe that tasted decadent but didn’t add the extra inches to my waistline and that my gluten-free friends could eat, too.
-Introducing, the best black bean recipe you’ll ever make.
+Introducing, the best gluten-free black bean brownies recipe you’ll ever make.

 Why Eat Black Bean Brownies

 I get this question a lot - why eat a healthy brownie if you could just have a normal brownie?
 Does it taste like black beans?
 Honestly, in my dream world, yes I would eat brownies all the time, especially normal ones.
-However, after mastering this remarkable black bean brownie recipe, sometimes I don’t want to go back to normal brownies.
-This naturally gluten-free flourless black bean brownie recipe tastes just as good, if not I dare say better, than a traditional brownie dessert.
+However, after mastering this remarkable gluten-free black bean brownies recipe, sometimes I don’t want to go back to normal brownies.
+This naturally gluten-free black bean brownies recipe tastes just as good, if not I dare say better, than a traditional brownie dessert.
 What’s the secret?
 Beating the h-e-double-hockey-sticks out of the black beans before baking them.
 Nothing is worse than biting into the brownie and getting the shell of a bean, so make sure you take your time and really crush those little beans.

 Benefits Of Black Beans